telerik/winforms-docs/richtextbox/features/ribbonbar-ui.md

 10\.
 The following properties will allow you to control the visibility of the tabs of the customized RadRibbonBar implementation:

->note In case you are using RadRibbonForm, you can substitute  the Telerik.WinControls.UI.RadRibbonBar type with TelerikEditor.RichRibbonBar type in the Designer code file of the RadRibbonForm.
+>tip In case you are using RadRibbonForm, you can substitute  the Telerik.WinControls.UI.RadRibbonBar type with TelerikEditor.RichRibbonBar type in the Designer code file of the RadRibbonForm.
 >

 Feel free to add more properties that will be suitable for your scenario.